 The distress suffered by individuals under investigation, which is oft an alienating and sensitive process dependent on the allegations under investigation, was considered with great care by the High Court in Sir Cliff Richard v BBC (and another) EWHC 1837 (Ch).

 In Sir Cliff Richard4, in a judgment that found in favour of Sir Cliff Richard for the harm and breach of privacy of the publication of a criminal investigation into him (that concluded with no action being taken), Mr Justice Mann concluded that while suspects under investigation generally suffer from distress and discomfort as a result of being investigated, the level of upset “pales into insignificance beside the effects of knowing that everyone knows”.5 As such, the question that falls to be asked again, is whether the court in Bloomberg was correct to conclude that the “rational boundary” of that of charge, or whether the correct position should be the conclusion of proceedings, once wrongdoing has been established conclusively by the tribunal.

 Individuals in general, let alone those in the public eye, face a particular type of stigma in the social media era, no matter the outcome of the investigation or proceedings.
-In the period since Bloomberg, a number of high-profile individuals have been charged with serious sexual offences, notably, musician Rex County Orange, former Premier League footballer Benjamin Mendy and Oscar-winning actor Kevin Spacey.
+In the period since Bloomberg, a number of high-profile individuals have been charged with serious sexual offences, notably, musician Rex Orange County, former Premier League footballer Benjamin Mendy and Oscar-winning actor Kevin Spacey.

 What was notable about these cases, beyond the nature of the individuals involved, was that all had substantially varied media attention and interest, and concluded at different stages in the criminal proceedings that followed after charge.
 Importantly however, none of the proceedings resulted in a conviction.